Alexander Arhangelskii: Biography

 where χ(X) is the character, and L(X) is the Lindelöf number.
 Chris Good referred to Arhangelskii's theorem as an "impressive result", and "a model for many other results in the field."
 Richard Hodel has called it "perhaps the most exciting and dramatic of the difficult inequalities", a "beautiful inequality", and "the most important inequality in cardinal invariants."

 In 1970 Arhangelskii became a full professor, still at Moscow State University.
 He spent 1972–75 on leave in Pakistan, teaching at the University of Islamabad under a UNESCO program.

 Arhangelskii took advantage of the few available opportunities to travel to mathematical conferences outside of the Soviet Union.
 He was at a conference in Prague when the 1991 Soviet coup d'état attempt took place.
 Returning under very uncertain conditions, he began to seek academic opportunities in the United States.
 In 1993 he accepted a professorship at Ohio University, where he received the Distinguished Professor Award in 2003.

 Arhangelskii was one of the founders of the journal Topology and its Applications, and volume 153 issue 13, July 2006, was a special issue, with most of the papers based on talks given at a special conference held at Brooklyn College 30 June–3 July 2003 in honor of his 65th birthday.

+Arhangelskii introduced the concept of a core of a locally compact space.